Liquidity Pool vs Order book

 As we said above, when you execute a transaction on an AMM, you do not have a counterparty; in other words, to allow buyers to buy and sellers to sell, you need only enough liquidity in the pool.
 Assets are entirely managed by an algorithm that determines what happens in the pool and defines the price according to the transactions carried out.
 One significant difference with an order book model is the direct interaction with the smart contract.

-What is a stock order book?
+What is an order book?

 To fully understand the functioning of liquidity pools, it is important to understand the concept of the order book.
 An order book is a collection of open orders for a given market, using a system that matches orders called “matching engine”.
 It matches buyers and sellers, allowing participants to place orders, their best bid or ask prices, on assets and wait for somebody else to come along and fill their orders.
 Order books and matching engines are the cornerstones of centralized exchanges.